Rifat-Ishtiyak/Matrimonial-House-OpenGL-Project/README.md

 ![1](https://user-images.githubusercontent.com/56845656/107859902-c4a80f80-6e66-11eb-944a-8ea28b764def.JPG)

 There were also some interactions to enhance the beauty of the scenery.
+Those are :
-Those are1.
-Day Mode.
+1. Day Mode.
 2. Night Mode.
 3. Lighting Effect.
 4. Moving Train.
 5. Moving Vehicles.
 6. Birds Flying.
 7. Floating Clouds.